It just ain't everyday you get to

 Pointers

-1. Electricians tie-wraps are used to keep the ejection handles safe when not in use.
+1. Note the electricians tie-wraps that are used to keep the ejection handles safe when not in use.

-2. The fighter-style stick is Very indicative of how this big bomber is designed to fly.
+2. The fighter-style stick is indicative of how this big bomber is designed to fly.

 3. This is the control lever for the variable-sweep wings.